jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ### 1.1 Processor

 The AmigaPCI is intended to operate with the Motorola MC68040 or MC68060 processors.
-The processor is attached via the CPU Local Bus port.
+The processor is attached via the local bus port.
 See Sections 1.2.1 and 3.0.

 ### 1.2 Expansion Busses

 The AmigaPCI includes expansion busses that allow for the user to expand the machine beyond its original capabilities.

-#### 1.2.1 CPU Local Bus Port
+#### 1.2.1 local bus Port

-The AmigaPCI utilizes a CPU Local Bus port to attach CPU devices to the AmigaPCI main board.
+The AmigaPCI utilizes a local bus port to attach CPU devices to the AmigaPCI main board.
 The AmigaPCI has no CPU or fast RAM on the main board.
 Instead, the CPU and fast RAM is contained on a daughter card.
-This approach enables easier CPU upgrades with RAM logic suited to the specific processor and allows for inclusion of AUTOCONFIG devices on the CPU Local Bus card.
+This approach enables easier CPU upgrades with RAM logic suited to the specific processor and allows for inclusion of AUTOCONFIG devices on the local bus card.
 See Section 2.0.

 #### 1.2.2 PCI